-Lost candidates.
-Without an MSP, you’re relying on your company brand and reputation to attract consultants.
+Without an MSP, you’re relying on your employer brand and reputation to attract consultants.
 But in today’s tight labor market, top candidates have their pick of positions.
 No matter how great your company is, it’s difficult to compete against well-known, larger businesses - especially for candidates looking to build an impressive resume of employers.

 By partnering with an MSP, you gain access to new supplier networks, widening your pool of available consultants.
 In a candidate-short market, leveraging your MSP’s relationships can give you a shot at top candidates who might have otherwise ignored you, or might have never come across your opportunity in the first place.
 As for quantifying the value of this benefit, having the right people can mean the difference between success and failure.

 On your own, you could be paying more for consultants than is necessary.
 It takes time and expertise to effectively establish and maintain a candidate supply chain, as well as set up the right data strategy to monitor performance over time.